 Luxury camping?
-Five hot spots for global glamping
+Here are the top five hot spots for global glamping.

 The words ‘camping’ and ‘luxury’ don’t often go hand in hand, unless you are glamping.